corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

         * *Default:* 0

-    * To configure the `ledgerRecoveryConfiguration` for your Corda Enterprise node, modify the properties according to the requirements in your node's configuration file, for example:
+    * To configure the `ledgerRecoveryConfiguration` for your Corda Enterprise node, modify the properties according to the requirements in your node's configuration file; for example:

         ```
         enterpriseConfiguration = {